callmeloureiro/npmlou/README.md

 # Then, go to the project's folder:
 $ cd npmlou

-# Install your dependencies and Init a new project by running:
+# Install your dependencies and Init a project by running:
 $ npm i && npm start
 ```